Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 The ad directed people to the landing page below.
 Can you spot the similarities?

-Both the ad and landing page place emphasis on the reason people are interested enough to visit the landing page—the 20% off deal and promo code.
-Message matching like this makes the user experience seamless and prevents confusion for visitors about whether or not they’ve landed on the right page.
+Both the ad and the landing page emphasize the reason people are interested enough to visit: the 20% off deal and promo code.
+Message matching like this makes the user experience consistent and prevents confusion for visitors about whether or not they've landed on the right page.

 4. Segment and personalize